This post may contain affiliate links. Please read our disclosure policy.

 -

-- Measure Flour Correctly: Spoon flour into a dry measuring cup, slightly overfilling it, then level it with a straight-edged utensil.
-Avoid scooping directly from the container to prevent over-measuring.
+- Measure Flour Correctly: Spoon flour into a dry measuring cup and level it off.
+Scooping directly from the container can add too much flour and make the cookies dense.

 -